 - Frictionless experiences will win hearts and loyalty

-- User-Generated Content Becomes Essential Marketing
+- User-Generated Content Still an Essential Marketing Strategy

 - Specialist Social Network Marketplaces Will Continue to Help the Expansion of Social Commerce

 - Low-Priced Products will Continue to Sell Well on the Social Platforms in 2023

 - Better and More Integrations among Social Commerce and eCommerce Platforms

 The idea behind social commerce is straightforward.
 It usually involves brands using social media to sell their goods or services instead of relying on a stand-alone eCommerce site.
 Things are not quite so clear-cut in practice, however, as social commerce often includes sales of products promoted on social media that link to a stand-alone eCommerce store.

 "Location" is an essential ingredient of social commerce.
 It takes advantage of social proof.
 In many ways, social commerce has most of the benefits of influencer marketing—without any need for working with influencers.